 $289 Million: In August 2018 a California jury found in favor of Dewayne Johnson, a former pest control manager for a county school system who developed non-Hodgkin’s lymphoma.
 This was the first lawsuit to go to trial alleging that glyphosate causes cancer.
 Jurors were provided with internal company documents showing that Monsanto knew for decades that glyphosate and specifically Roundup could cause cancer.

 When Should I Contact an Attorney?

 If you have been exposed to Roundup Weed Killer and have developed a type of blood cancer like non-Hodgkin lymphoma within the last 10 years, our attorneys want to hear from you.
-By participating in a class action lawsuit, you can hold Monsanto responsible for its irresponsible actions with its product and receive compensation for your suffering.
-For more information about how to participate in a class action suit, contact us today.
+You can hold Monsanto responsible for its irresponsible actions and potentially receive compensation for your suffering.